SteveBurkett-AYAH/ns8_api/README.md

 * GET /users/{user_id} : Returns the user with the specified id.

 ### Events
 * POST /users/{user_id}/events : Uses the POST data to create a new event for the specified user.
-Returns the id of the new event.
+Returns the new event.
 * GET /users/events : Returns all the events for all users.
+The range=last_day query string parameter will limit the events returned to only those created in the last day.
 * GET /users/{user_id}/events : Returns all the events for the specified user.

 ## Not Implemented API Endpoints